AI-SoftwareArchitect/Donut-Flappy-LLM/README.md

 # Donut-Flappy-LLM
 DonutFlappyLLM🍩 is an ai agent with cassandra rag implementation.
-Developed for B2B company chatting.
+Developed for B2B communication.

 # RAG API - Retrieval-Augmented Generation System